Integration Guide

 • You need a Flux merchant account — sign up.

-• Submit KYC and sign the MoR agreement.
+• Submit KYC and sign the Merchant Services Agreement.
 Your account must be approved before live orders work.

 • You'll need a server (Node, Python, PHP, anything that can do HTTPS).
 Never call this API from the browser — your secret key would leak.